dmxt/dmxt-blog/content/blog/add-new-layout-gatsby/index.md

 ---
-title: Add a new layout component on Gatsby
+title: How to add a new layout component on Gatsby
 date: "2022-09-24"
 description: "More simple, straight-forward guide to importing and adding a new layout component to a home page or other file.
 Easier than an official guide."
 tags: Gatsby, React, Development